 Weekly structure team meeting.

 We plan work for the week and discuss last week’s work including the problems we met and solutions we found.
-At WSP Opus, people help people.
+At WSP, people help people.